hoodiecrow/ConsTcl/README.md

 #### read-number-expr procedure

 `` read-number-expr `` reads numerical input, both integers and floating point numbers.
-It is activated by `` read-expr `` or `` read-plus-minus `` if they encounter digits, and it actually takes in anything that starts out like a number and stops at whitespace or a delimiter character, and then it accepts or rejects the input by comparing it to a Tcl double.
+It is activated by `` read-expr `` or `` read-plus-minus `` if they encounter digits, and it actually takes in anything that at least starts out like a number.
+It stops at whitespace or a delimiter character, and then it accepts or rejects the input by comparing it to a Tcl double.
 It returns a [Number object](https://github.com/hoodiecrow/ConsTcl#numbers).
 Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-number-expr (internal)</th></tr></thead><tr><td>?char?</td><td>a Tcl character</td></tr><tr><td><i>Returns:</i></td><td>a number or end of file</td></tr></table>